AFAF-Group/franchise-ordering-system-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The page is first page you see when firstly running the project.

 ## Commands